-- WordPress, will ‘break’ you out of the preview URL and attempt to force you to the live site when you click on any links on the site.
+- WordPress, will ‘break’ you out of the preview URL and force you to the live URL when you click on any links on the site.
 This isn’t very helpful, as you want to remain viewing/working on the site at the preview URL, not the live site!

-- Any media you upload or links you create in WordPress while using the preview URL will be hard-coded with the preview URL and not your live URL, which may cause problems when you go live.
-Many web hosts (including costly managed WordPress hosts) provide no mechanism whatsoever to resolve this problem, but they should, because it can cause some serious problems with your website, especially in the long-run.
+- Any media you upload or links you create in WordPress while using the preview URL will be hard-coded with the preview URL and not your live URL, which will absolutely cause problems when you go live.
+Many web hosts (including costly managed WordPress hosts) provide no mechanism whatsoever to resolve this problem, but they should, because it can cause some serious problems with your website either upon go-live or later on.